-- Price - Bids should take into account the product's price.
-Put simply, a $10 pair of socks should not have the same bid as a $300 pair of shoes.
-Use custom labels (Under10, Under50, etc.) to differentiate products and apply bids accordingly.
+Price: The bid should take into account the product's price.
+You should not bid the same amount for a $10 pair of socks and a $300 pair of shoes.
+Use custom labels such as "Under10," "Under50," etc., to differentiate products and apply bids accordingly.

-- Profit - Knowing your margins will help you determine whether a higher bid makes sense on a product, regardless of its price.
-This is especially true with accessories, peripheral items and auxiliary devices whose margins are a higher percentage despite being priced lower than the products they support.
-Use custom labels (LowMargin, HighMargin, etc.) to distinguish product groups based on profit margins.
+Profit: Knowing your profit margins will help you determine whether a higher bid makes sense on a product, regardless of its price.
+Use custom labels such as "LowMargin," "HighMargin," etc., to distinguish product groups based on profit margins.

-- Conversion Rate - How a product performs should affect how you bid for that product's PLA -- regardless of its price and/or margins.
-Strong performers (low CPA) should be rewarded with higher bids while products whose CPAs are high should be demoted.
-Use custom labels (BestSeller, LowSeller, etc.) to promote/demote products based on performance.
+Conversion Rate: How a product performs should affect how you bid for that product's PLA, regardless of its price and/or margins.
+Strong performers (low CPA) should be rewarded with higher bids, while products whose CPAs are high should be demoted.
+Use custom labels such as "BestSeller," "LowSeller," etc., to promote/demote products based on performance.

 - Price - Cost = Profit

 - Profit * conversion rate = Maximum bid